About Carla Anderson

 -

-Carla is the director of the PCF Hub and an endorsed Clinical Psychologist, with almost 20 years of experience providing psychological and counselling services, setting up her first private practice in 2005, providing psychological support for individuals and families during the Perinatal period and Children and Youth.
-Carla holds a Bachelor of Science (Honours Psychology) and Masters of Clinical Psychology.
-Carla’s passion with the perinatal period began in 2000 as a volunteer peer support and group coordinator with the Qld Postnatal Disorders Association, whilst completing her psychology degree and becoming a mother herself.
+Carla is the director of the PCF Hub and an endorsed Clinical Psychologist and AHPRA Board Approved Supervisor.
+Carla holds a Bachelor of Science (Honours Psychology) and Masters of Clinical Psychology, with over 25 years of experience providing psychological and counselling services, setting up her first private practice in 2005 providing psychological support for individuals and families during the Perinatal period and Children and Youth.